US 'committed' to delivering Ukraine aid by January: Blinken – DW – 11/14/2024

 US 'committed' to delivering Ukraine aid by January: BlinkenNovember 14, 2024

-"President Biden is committed to making sure that every dollar we have at our disposal will be pushed out the door between now and January 20," Blinken told journalists on the sidelines of talks at the NATO military alliance.
+"President Biden is committed to making sure that every dollar we have at our disposal will be pushed out the door between now and January 20," Blinken told journalists on the sidelines of talks at the NATO military alliance on Wednesday.

 "We're making sure that Ukraine has the air defenses it needs, that it has the artillery it needs, that it has the armored vehicles it needs," he added.

-President-elect Donald Trump has been critical of US aid to Kyiv — and some in Europe fear his promise to swiftly end the war would boil down to a Ukrainian forced capitulation to Russian demands.
+President-elect Trump has been critical of US aid to Kyiv — and some in Europe fear his promise to swiftly end the war would boil down to a forced capitulation of Ukraine to Russian demands.

 Blinken's pledge to free up all previously approved US military assistance funding was welcomed by Ukrainian Foreign Minister Andrii Sybiha.